Deals of the day-Mergers and acquisitions

 ** Healthcare technology company Analogic Corp said on Tuesday it had agreed to be bought by private equity firm Altaris Capital Partners LLC for about $1.1 billion in cash.

+** Indonesia’s minister for state-owned enterprises approved on Wednesday the transfer of a 56.96 pct stake in state gas utility Perusahaan Gas Negara (PGN) to Pertamina.

+** European medical laboratory services operator Cerba Healthcare is raising an additional 408 million euros leveraged loan to back an acquisition of France-based clinical analysis specialist Groupe Bio7, banking sources said.

-** A Chinese investor consortium is buying a majority stake in Australian vitamin company Nature’s Care, in a deal that a source said values the firm at about A$800 million ($619.9 million).
+** A Chinese state-backed consortium is snapping up a majority stake in Australian vitamin company Nature’s Care, valuing the firm at around A$800 million ($619.92 million), the latest in a string of deals led by China for global nutrition assets.

-** Saudi Aramco and a consortium of Indian state refiners agreed to build a mega refinery and petrochemical project on India’s west coast for an estimated $44 billion, oil officials at the signing of an initial agreement said.
+** Saudi Aramco signed an initial deal with a consortium of Indian refiners to build a $44 billion refinery and petrochemical project on India’s west coast, as the kingdom moves to secure buyers for its crude in a market awash with oil.

 ** Lufthansa has joined easyJet in expressing interest in struggling Italian carrier Alitalia CAITLA.UL, the airlines said on Tuesday.